Sep 28 2009

 The Power of WE

-Do you ever find that you avoid because you fear that just bringing it up may start an argument?
+Do you ever find that you avoid [tag-tec]working something out with someone [/tag-tec] because you fear that just bringing it up may start an argument?

 To overcome this fear the first thing you need to do is avoid having an “Us vs. Them” mentality.
 That’s easier said than done, because this pattern of thinking is extremely common in our culture.
 We are trained not to trust people from a very young age: “don’t talk to strangers,” “look out for number one,” and we should “always come out on top.”